-Figure 139 illustrates two AT-GS950/48PS switches, each containing the two VLANs Sales and Production.
+Figure 154 illustrates two AT-GS950/24 switches, each containing the two VLANs, Sales and Production.
 The ports of each VLAN on each switch are connected with a direct link using untagged ports.
 If the switches were running STP or RSTP, one of these two links would be blocked because the links constitute a physical loop.
 Which link would be blocked depends on the STP or RSTP bridge settings.
-In Figure 139, the link between the two ports of the Production VLAN is blocked, resulting in a loss of communications between the two parts of the Production VLAN.
+In Figure 154, the link between the two ports of the Production VLAN is blocked, resulting in a loss of communications between the two parts of the Production VLAN.

-Figure 139.
+Figure 154.
 VLAN Fragmentation with STP or RSTP

-Figure 140 on page 353 illustrates the same two AT-GS950/48PS switches and the same two virtual LANs.
-But in this example, the two switches are running MSTP and the two VLANs have been assigned different spanning tree instances.
+Figure 155 on page 371 illustrates the same two AT-GS950/24 switches and the same two virtual LANs.
+But in this example, the two switches are running MSTP, and the two VLANs have been assigned different spanning tree instances.
 Now that they reside in different MSTIs, both links remain active, enabling the VLANs to forward traffic over their respective direct link.

-Figure 140.
+Figure 155.
 MSTP Example of Two Spanning Tree Instances

-Multiple VLANs Assigned to an MSTI A MSTI can contain more than one VLAN.
-This is illustrated in Figure 141 on page 354 where there are two AT-GS950/48PS switches with four VLANs.
+Multiple VLANs Assigned to an MSTI

+An MSTI can contain more than one VLAN.
+This is illustrated in Figure 156 on page 372 where there are two AT-GS950/24 switches with four VLANs.
 There are two MSTIs, each containing two VLANs.
-MSTI 1 contains the Sales and Presales VLANs and MSTI 2 contains the Design and Engineering VLANs.
+MSTI 1 contains the Sales and Presales VLANs, and MSTI 2 contains the Design and Engineering VLANs.

-Figure 141.
-Multiple VLANs in a MSTI
+Figure 156.
+Multiple VLANs in an MSTI

-In this example, because an MSTI contains more than one VLAN, the links between the VLAN parts is made with tagged (not untagged) ports so that they can carry traffic from more than one virtual LAN.
-Referring again to Figure 141, the tagged link in MSTI 1 is carrying traffic for both the Presales and Sales VLANs between the two switches while the tagged link in MSTI 2 is carrying traffic for the Design and Engineering VLANs.
+In this example, because an MSTI contains more than one VLAN, the links between the VLAN parts are made with tagged (not untagged) ports so that they can carry traffic from more than one virtual LAN.
+Referring again to Figure 156, the tagged link in MSTI 1 is carrying traffic for both the Presales and Sales VLANs between the two switches, while the tagged link in MSTI 2 is carrying traffic for the Design and Engineering VLANs.